They say you get what you pay for.

 Price range: $6-8k

-Why we like it: That incline feature is insane and puts most of Precor’s competitors to shame.
+Why I like it: That incline feature is insane and puts most of Precor’s competitors to shame.
 Talk about a workout.
 The on-board console is also incredibly capable and impeccably designed.
 Range of motion on the EFX 835 is unique and ultra-smooth, mirroring our body’s natural movements.
-Precor is known for fantastic customer service and backing of their various warrantees.
+Precor is known for fantastic customer service and backing of their various warranties

 Potential drawbacks: More expensive and even heavier (400+ pounds) than the previous elliptical on this list.